NeilWJames/email-notice-wp-document-revisions/docs/filters.md

 Filter to ensure that the mail subject does not end in a number.

 Some spam filters increase the spam value if the mail subject ends in a number.
-Adding a period at the end removes this effect.
+Adding a period removes this effect.

 ## Filter: wpdr_en_taxonomies